rija/ansible-role-hardened-docker/CONTRIBUTING.md

 git config commit.template .commit-template
 ```

-* if it took multiples trial-and-error kind of commits to implement a given unit of change, it's better to combine them together into one commit by squashing [4] them before making a pull request.
+* if it took multiples trial-and-error kind of commits to implement a given unit of change, it's better to combine them together into one commit by squashing[4] them before making a pull request.
 * Try to reference the issue number you are making changes to in your commit message, especially for the main commit that implements the issue, and the last commit before you are ready to make a pull request (see `.commit-template` on how to format that information, which is from Conventional Commits[3]).
+* Whenever it makes sense, make use of "git trailers"[5].

 ## Testing your changes